rueven48/PERSONAL_PROJECTS/HeroloCinema/README.md

 ## Description :

-This application is an online movies site that using an api of OMDB API site to display diffrent movies .<br />
+This application is an online movies information site that using an api of OMDB API site to display diffrent movies .<br />
 Every movie can be edit accordingly to the form fields.<br />
 Every movie can be add accordingly to the form fields.<br />
 Every movie can be delete accordingly to the form fields.<br />